isaacs/node-bench/README.md

 `countPerLap` - Especially when doing asynchronous benchmarking, you may want to structure your functions so that they run a bunch of times before continuing.
-In these cases, to make your scores reflect the actual number of processes per second, indicate the number of runs per call in the "countPerLap" field.
+In these cases, to make your scores reflect the actual number of processes per ms, indicate the number of runs per call in the "countPerLap" field.
 Default: `1`

 `done` - A function that will be called with the results of the runs